ShilaTu/esp32-core/.github/pull_request_template.md

----
-name: feature
-about: Request to merge
-title: ''
-labels: ''
-assignees: ''

----
 <!-- THANKS FOR YOUR CONTRIBUTION! -->
 <!-- please fill out this form so we get an idea what you did -->